-“It’s their own form of internal insurance on you as a customer,” says Lorz.
+“It’s their own form of internal insurance on you as a customer,” said Lorz.
 Lenders can charge a higher rate to compensate for the possibility that, based on your past credit history, your odds of paying late or defaulting might be higher.

 How credit scores impact credit card rates

-Say you charge $5,000 to your travel rewards card to book a vacation.
-You plan to pay $250 a month toward the balance.
-Assuming a 17.25% APR, it would take you 24 months to pay it off and cost you $938 in interest charges.
+Higher APRs make carrying a balance more expensive over time.
+For example, say you charge $5,000 to your travel rewards card to book a vacation and you plan to pay $250 a month toward the balance.
+Assuming a 17.25 percent APR, it would take you 24 months to pay it off and cost you $938 in interest charges.

 This is the interest rate at which banks lend to their most creditworthy customers.

 Getting a good interest rate on a credit card or another type of loan comes down to making yourself as attractive to lenders as possible.

-The best way to leverage that control is to work on improving your credit score, says Dvorkin.
+The best way to leverage that control is to work on improving your credit score, said Dvorkin.
 “This can be achieved by paying your bills on time, every time, and not maxing out your credit cards but, conversely, paying them off in full every month.”